Christian Peoples Alliance: Formation of the Christian Peoples Alliance

+Following this, the party continued campaigning in London, mostly in working class areas, such as Canning Town in Newham.
+In 2002, Alan Craig became the first Christian Democrat to be elected in Britain, as a member of Newham London Borough Council.

 Craig leadership

-Following this, the party continued its campaign work in London, mostly in working class areas, such as Canning Town in Newham.
-In 2002, Alan Craig became the first Christian Democrat to be elected in Britain, as a member of the local Newham council.

-The party's 'Mayflower Declaration' laid out the party's values and policies, voicing its opposition to the prospect of the Iraq War, deeming it "illegal, unwise and immoral" — a position by which it has stood.
 After the 2004 London mayoral election, Gidoomal stepped down as party leader to be succeeded by Craig.
-The party stood members for the 2005 general election with little electoral success, though a "blind candidating" contest run by the BBC's Newsnight programme saw members of the public, unaware of the party of each contestant speaking, place the party's manifesto and policies second.
+The party contested the 2005 general election with little electoral success, though a "blind candidating" contest run by the BBC's Newsnight programme saw members of the public, unaware of the party of each contestant speaking, place the party's manifesto and policies second.

-The party had more success in 2006, gaining two more council seats in Canning Town.
+In 2006, The party won two more council seats in Canning Town.
+Later that year, Cardinal Keith O'Brien and Bishop Philip Tartaglia attended the party conference in Glasgow prior to the Scottish Parliament elections.
+Bishop Tartaglia gave a speech opening the conference in which he praised a number of party policies.
 In the following year, the party had two members elected at parish council level for Aston cum Aughton in the Metropolitan Borough of Rotherham.

-In the same year, it also gained encouragement from Scottish Catholic bishops Keith O'Brien and Philip Tartaglia for its social stances, including its stance on marriage, rights for unborn children and supporting the Church in the adoption debate.
-The party also defended the Anglican bishop Michael Nazir-Ali after comments he made in the media regarding Islam.
+In January 2008, Craig defended Anglican Bishop Michael Nazir-Ali, following his comments in the Telegraph that "Islamic extremism was creating 'no-go areas' for people of a different faith."
+Craig described the bishop as "courageous" for raising the matter.

 As part of a party pact with the Christian Party, Craig stood for the London mayoral election in 2008 as "The Christian Choice", gaining almost 3% of the vote.
 This was followed with 249,493 votes at the European Parliament election 2009, 1.6% of the total.

+The party's 'Mayflower Declaration' laid out the party's values and policies, voicing its opposition to the prospect of the Iraq War, deeming it "illegal, unwise and immoral" — a position by which it has stood.

+In 2011, Craig was criticised for comparing gay rights activists to Nazis in the Church of England Newspaper.

+Craig resigned as leader in October 2012; he later joined the UK Independence Party (UKIP).